orthanc-mirrors/orthanc-book/Sphinx/source/faq/licensing.rst

 are still unfortunately everywhere in the healthcare market.
-This forces us to require all the intellectual property over the source code of Orthanc to be centralized, with the University Hospital of Liège together with the Osimis company acting as the official guardians of the whole Orthanc ecosystem.
+This forces us to require all the intellectual property over the source code of Orthanc to be centralized, with the University Hospital of Liège, the Osimis company and the UCLouvain university acting as the official guardians of the whole Orthanc ecosystem.
 This centralization also enables the dual licensing scheme described above, which in turn allows Osimis to collect money from the industry in order to fund further free and open-source development of the Orthanc ecosystem to the benefit of the worldwide community of medical imaging, according